Chart Color Schemes

 Zillmere displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Zillmere's dwelling structure, as per the latest Census, consisted of 55.0% houses and 45.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 75.4% houses and 24.7% other dwellings.
-Home ownership in Zillmere was 18.5%, with mortgaged dwellings at 27.2% and rented ones at 54.4%.
-The median monthly mortgage repayment was $1,677, below Brisbane metro's $1,800.
-Median weekly rent in Zillmere was $350, compared to Brisbane metro's $375.
+The dwelling structure in Zillmere, as per the latest Census, consisted of 55.0% houses and 45.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 75.4% houses and 24.7% other dwellings.
+Home ownership in Zillmere was at 18.5%, with the rest of the dwellings either mortgaged (27.2%) or rented (54.4%).
+The median monthly mortgage repayment in Zillmere was $1,677, below Brisbane metro's average of $1,800.
+The median weekly rent figure in Zillmere was recorded at $350, compared to Brisbane metro's $375.
 Nationally, Zillmere's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing